annapekinasova/frozen-ground-fem/README.md

 python examples/coupled_thaw_consolidation_lab_benchmark.py
 ```

 Example scripts are extensively commented and refer to associated input files (CSV/BAT) for parameters and validation data.
-Note that since this is a research code, the examples may be in various states of functionality.
+Note that since this is research code, the examples may be in various states of functionality.

 ### As a Python package